koii-network/kpl-helper/README.md

 # KPL Token Transfer Script

-This project handles automated KPL (Koii Payment Layer) token transfers between wallets.
+This project handles automated KPL (Koii Programming Library) token transfers between wallets.
 It connects to a MongoDB database to track transfers and uses a cron scheduler for periodic execution.

 ## Prerequisites